Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Construction of Poincaré dual

 \section{Construction of Poincaré dual}

 In this section, we use integration along the fiber to produce a well-behaved Poincaré dual to a pseudoholomorphic curve.
 The main result of this section is Proposition \ref{PD_prp}.
 Its proof is based on the proof of Lemma \ref{free_curve_PD_lmm}, but with additional complications.
 If the curve $C$ fails to be sufficiently flexible, we have to vary it as a curve with boundary.
-Lemma \ref{boundary_conditions_lmm} shows that boundary conditions can chosen to make the curve as flexible as one wishes.
-Integration along the fiber then produces a current which is well-behaved away from a small set.
-To correct it on this small set, we first take a cone on it to produce a closed current and then use de Rham's smoothing procedure to produce a form.
-The last two steps are purely local and therefore can be done within a chart where the semipositive form $\phi$ of Proposition \ref{PD_prp} is particularly nice.
+Lemma \ref{boundary_conditions_lmm} shows that boundary conditions can be chosen to make the curve as flexible as one wishes.
+Integration along the fiber then produces a current which is well-behaved away from a small ``bad'' set.
+We then appeal to Lemma~\ref{bad_set_lmm} to control the resulting current on this small set.

-\begin{lmm} Let $(X,J)$ be a closed almost complex 4-manifold and $C$ be a pseudoholomorphic curve on $X$.
+\begin{lmm} Let $(X,J)$ be a closed almost complex 4-manifold and $C$ be a closed pseudoholomorphic curve on $X$.
 If $C$ is free, then it is Poincaré dual to a semipositive form $\omega$. \end{lmm}

 \begin{proof} Let $u_0: \Sigma \lra X$ be a pseudoholomorphic parameterization of $C$.
 With notation as in Proposition~\ref{CurveMS_prp}, let